 Location

-The Contractor shall submit proposed locations for noise monitoring in ESRI shapefile format, projected in WGS84 lat/long. to seek comments and acceptance prior to commencing the survey.
+The Contractor shall submit proposed locations for all monitoring in ESRI shapefile format, projected in WGS84 lat/long. to seek comments and acceptance prior to commencing the survey.
 The final survey plan will include the agreed locations and further information as set out below.

 All monitoring equipment shall be installed at the agreed locations in a safe manner without putting the installer or the general public at risk of harm.
 In the event that the situation on the ground means that an alternative (proxy) location has to be identified, and the exact location (including coordinates) of the proxy and the reasons why it was used, shall be included in the survey report.